duncantl/CodeAnalysis/Topics/topics.md

    add colClasses = NULL for these.
 (Clark: Here is [code for this](https://github.com/clarkfitzg/codedoctor/blob/master/R/read_faster.R))
 1. colClasses and type inference.
-1. Opportunities for parallelization
+1. Identify objects that are supposed to have the same length.

 ### Functions

 1. Refactoring functions to smaller, more modular functions
 1. Extract functions defined inside functions that do not modify the shared variables.
-1. findGlobals() alternative that handles, e.g.,  pkg::fun as a single entity and not ::, pkg, fun and also recognizes fun in lapply(x, fun)  as  function and not a variable.
+1. [somewhat done] findGlobals() alternative that handles, e.g.,  pkg::fun as a single entity and not ::, pkg, fun and also recognizes fun in lapply(x, fun)  as  function and not a variable.
 2. Rewrite functions to make explicit dependence on global variables, ie:
 ```{R}